 Overview: The Master Naturalist course is designed to enrich the learner with a broad set of naturalist skills that demand a ready willingness to explore and learn.
 The core of this course will be developing skills to read the landscape.
 We’ll use big themes of biogeography, succession, and habitat to frame our knowledge.
 Through this five-day intensive course, participants will cultivate an ability to accurately interpret and understand the plants and animals whose presence tells the story of the landscape.
 Come prepared to work at developing these skills with the satisfaction of learning in one of the most scenic places in North America!

 Cost: $825 (the course fee includes five nights of lodging and all meals from Thursday dinner through Tuesday breakfast).
 Master Naturalist certification available for an additional $100.

 Registration: Click HERE to register.

 Overview: Whether you are an accomplished scientist or just enjoy spending time in the out-of-doors, this class is for you!
-Course topics will include: field journaling, plant & animal identification, living with wildlife, interpretive and citizen scientist skills.
-Classes will start from Montana WILD and conclude with an overnight trip to FWP’s Beartooth Wildlife Management Area near Holter Lake.
+Course topics will include: field journaling, plant & animal identification, living with wildlife, and interpretive and citizen scientist skills.
+Classes will meet at Montana WILD and conclude with an overnight trip to FWP’s Beartooth Wildlife Management Area near Holter Lake.
 Participants will be required to complete a community service component to maintain their annual Master Naturalist Certification.
 Click here for the proposed class schedule.